-In the application, GWA stated that there are no discernable periods of significant (maximum) stratification in the vicinity of the current or proposed discharges.
-According to the applicant, there is very little seasonal temperature variation (less than 1°C) between the surface and the 50 m (165 ft) depth that would cause stratification in areas of the current and proposed outfall.
-The current outfall discharges at a depth of 18.3 m (60 ft) and the proposed outfall would discharge at a depth of 42.7 m (140 ft).
+In the application, GWA stated that there are no discernable periods of significant (maximum) stratification in the vicinity of the previous or new outfalls.
+According to the applicant, there is very little seasonal temperature variation (less than 1°C) between the surface and the 50 m (165 ft) depth that would cause stratification in areas of the previous or new outfall.
+The previous outfall discharged at a depth of 18.3 m (60 ft) and the new outfall discharges at a depth of about 42.7 m (140 ft).

-In the application, GWA provided a summary of 17 salinity-temperature-depth (STD) profiles from receiving waters near the proposed outfall that were collected between November 6 and November 14, 1998.
+In the application, GWA provided a summary of 17 salinity-temperature-depth (STD) profiles from receiving waters near the new outfall that were collected between November 6 and November 14, 1998.
 STD data were collected and used to calculate density profiles.
-Based on density profiles, the applicant concluded that little stratification exists in the area surrounding the proposed discharge based on uniform density values from the surface to a 70 m (231 ft) depth.
-Based on review of density profile data, EPA has concurred with GWA's finding that there likely is little variation in density across the water column in the area of the proposed discharge.
+Based on density profiles, the applicant concluded that little stratification exists in the area surrounding the new outfall based on uniform density values from the surface to a 70 m (231 ft) depth.
+Based on review of density profile data, EPA has concurred with GWA's finding that there likely is little variation in density across the water column in the area of the new outfall.